WE INVITE OUR DIE-HARD COLUMN READERS*

 TO SEND THEIR BURNING QUESTIONS TO RESIDENT PLAYWRIGHT PETER SINN NACHTRIEB.
-EVERY MONTH, HE STILL RESPONDS.
+FOR SOME REASON, HE RESPONDS.

 I received my M.F.A. in Ceramics and now I’d like to write my first full-length play.
 Do you have any advice for people who are transitioning from one art form to another?
 I know the world is my clay, but beyond that, I am lost.
 Please advise.